 Getting to and from Bari airport to Bari Centrale (Bari Train Station):

 Bari Airport is also called Palese Airport or Karol Wojtyla Airport, just that you know and not get confused on arrival.
 Yes, it is Italy, not Poland.
 The airport is just 15 km away from the centre of the town.
-You can chose between these transport options:
+You can choose between these transport options:

 1. Train from Bari Airport to Bari Centrale costs 5 euro and departs ca. every 20 minutes.
 The journey takes around 20 minutes as well, making it the fastest way to travel from Bari Airport to Bari Train Station.